cassiomolin/tasks-rest-api/README.md

 <img src="src/main/doc/frontend.png" width="600">

-The [client application artifacts][frontend releases] are downloaded during the build, packed and released as part of the main application.
-For the source code, refer to the [`tasks-frontend-angular`][frontend project] project.
+The [client application artifacts][client releases] are downloaded during the build, packed and released as part of the main application.
+For the source code, refer to the [`tasks-client-angular`][client project] project.

 ## REST API overview